 - Increase visibility with technology.

 Dozens of tech platforms are available to monitor and better predict inclement weather, informing you and making the best decisions for your company.
-Checking the weather regularly in your high-impact cities will change the way you do business.
+Checking the weather regularly in your high-impact cities during hurricane season will change the way you do business.

 - Know your business.

-Understanding which hotspots will affect your business will allow you to better communicate expectations with your 3PL team and drivers and make alternative plans if necessary.
+Understanding which hotspots will affect your business during hurricane season will allow you to better communicate expectations with your 3PL team and drivers and make alternative plans if necessary.
 Analyze past events for how your operation can adapt during similar circumstances.

 - Get insurance.